 It’s hard to know which fashion companies are there to sell or there to make a difference with their sales.
 Here is a list of sustainable fashion brands for everyday green living!

 Digitize your papers and reduce waste!
-When I shop, they ask me how I want my receipt and I always go for the email option.
+When I shop, the cashiers will ask me how I want my receipt and I always go for the email option.
 Even if they don’t have it I decide whether my purchase was important enough to keep a piece of paper around the house I’ll forget about and have to recycle anyway.

 For any age, really.
 Switching to cloth diapers is not only more natural but better material against your baby’s (or whoever’s) skin.
 There is a diaper debate about whether cloth diapers are the best way to go, but they are reusable, eco-friendly, and cost-effective so it’s a start.

 Limit Hot Water Use

 I’m sure you’ve heard of the 20-second hand wash rule that erupted during the pandemic of 2020.
-Well, that doesn’t mean let the water run for those 20 seconds.
-Try turning it off whenever you’re not fully using it!
+Well, that doesn’t mean let the water run for those 20 seconds!
+Make a habit of turning the water off whenever you’re not fully using it.

 Use Multipurpose Products